Reducing wastewater volumes results in:

-A pipe up-stand is moved to channel stormwater to a drain, or effluent to the ponds.
+A pipe up-stand is moved to channel stormwater to a drain, or wastewater to the ponds.
 This image shows the diverter in stormwater mode.

 "Y" with spade

-The spade is moved to select either "stormwater" or "effluent" mode.
+The spade is moved to select either "stormwater" or "wastewater" mode.

 Solenoid-actuated diversion valves operate remotely from the dairy.
 As they are some distance away and below ground, a position indicator is advised.
 Regular checks must be made to ensure the diversion is working.

-Feed pad diverter: the board is removed to channel effluent to the pond when the pad is in use.
+Feed pad diverter: the board is removed to channel wastewater to the pond when the pad is in use.

 Simple stormwater diversion system